Jakarta Persistence (JPA) Annotation Type

 (Optional) The name of the foreign key column.

-The table in which it is found depends upon the context.
+The table in which this column is found depends on the context.

 • If the join is for a OneToOne or ManyToOne mapping using a foreign key mapping strategy, the foreign key column is in the table of the source entity or embeddable.